 Military innovation can usefully be thought of as the process by which military organizations explore, develop, and implement new technologies, tactics, strategies, and structures.
 It is typically anticipatory; that is, it occurs in advance of future requirements.
 Most innovation also tends to be evolutionary and depends on organizational focus over a sustained period of time.
 Military adaptation, in contrast, is the process by which military organizations adjust existing technologies, tactics, strategies, and structures.
 It is reactionary; that is, it occurs in response to current requirements.
-It also tends to occur more rapidly than innovation.10
+It also tends to occur more rapidly than innovation.
+10

 A growing body of literature argues that organizational culture can exert a powerful influence on military innovation.
 To date, much of that literature has focused on the elements of organizational culture that impede innovation.
-Elizabeth Kier's work, for example, explains how the interwar French military's belief that short-term conscripts were incapable of conducting offensive operations led it to adopt a defensive doctrine that left it vulnerable to German armored warfare.11 Similarly, (b)(5) project examined three challenges that organizational culture posed for those hoping to encourage the development of more innovative military organizations.
+Elizabeth Kier's work, for example, explains how the interwar French military's belief that short-term conscripts were incapable of conducting offensive operations led it to adopt a defensive doctrine that left it vulnerable to German armored warfare.
+Similarly, (b)(5) project examined three challenges that organizational culture posed for those hoping to encourage the development of more innovative military organizations.

-9(b)(6) Similarly, Colin Gray argues, "Particular strategic cultures are adopted, accepted, and digested...because they fit the characters and contexts of their relevant societies."
+(b)(6) Similarly, Colin Gray argues, "Particular strategic cultures are adopted, accepted, and digested...because they fit the characters and contexts of their relevant societies."
 Gray, "Prime Time for Strategic Culture," p.
 11.

-10 This discussion of military innovation and adaptation is based on (b)(6) The Sources of Military Change; "in The Sources of Military Change: Culture, Politics, Technology, eds. (b)(6) (b)(6) Boulder, Col.: Lynne Rienner, 2002), p.
+of Military Change," in The Sources of Military Change: Culture, Politics, Technology, eds. (b)(6)

+(b)(6) (Boulder, Col.: Lynne Rienner, 2002), p.
 6; Robert G. Angevine, "Innovation and Experimentation in the US Navy: The UPTIDE Antisubmarine Warfare Experiments, 1969-72," The Journal of Strategic Studies 28 (Feb.
 2005), pp. 78-9; and Williamson Murray, "Innovation: Past and Future," in Military Innovation in the Interwar Period, eds.
 Williamson Murray and Allan R. Millett (Cambridge: Cambridge University Press, 1996), p.
 308-10.